 Business knowledge is a huge resource whether the skills and experience of team members, the processes for delivering your goods and services and those hidden documents that hold the key to your business success.

-Knowledge retention is holding onto of those skills, experiences, and expert insight, which collectively create key components that your business rely on.
+Knowledge retention is holding onto those skills, experiences, and expert insight, which collectively create key components that your business rely on.

 Business knowledge can make or break an enterprise.
 Companies operate in a knowledge economy, and that means learning how to capitalise on the currency that is information.
 Understanding the role that knowledge plays in your business is not enough though; learn about documentation, business and process management.